-Google acquires Bump, company behind the data-sharing app of the same nameAlex Wagner - Deputy Managing Editor, News Desk
+Google acquires Bump, company behind the data-sharing app of the same nameAlex Wagner - Editorial Director of News and Content

 Apparently Google's gotten the acquisition itch once again.
 Bump announced today on its official blog that it's been purchased by Google and will soon be bringing its information-sharing knowledge to the search giant's team.
 There's no official word on how much Google spent for Bump, but sources tell AllThingsD that El Goog may have dropped anywhere between $30 million and $60 million.